 • To offer a more robust networking program

 • To complement existing college and department mentoring efforts.

 Each new faculty member will be matched with a three-member networking committee comprised of:

-interests if possible.
+interests, if possible.

-It is hoped that the networking groups (comprised of two junior and two tenured faculty, with the imbedded one-one match) provide an enhanced type of mentoring and networking through the tenure decision stage.
+It is hoped that the networking groups (comprised of two junior and two tenured faculty, with the imbedded one-one match) provide an enhanced type of mentoring and networking, especially through the tenure decision stage.